-The School of Nursing invites applications for a full-time, nine-month, tenure-track Assistant/Associate Professor, beginning July 1, 2017.
-Rank and salary are based on degree earned, college teaching experience, and other professional experience.
+The School of Nursing invites applications for a full-time, nine-month, tenure-track Assistant/Associate Professor, beginning July 1, 2018.
+Rank and salary are based on degree earned, college teaching, and other professional experience.

-The primary responsibility is teaching.
-Additional responsibilities include advising nursing students, serving on School of Nursing and College committees, and collaborating to develop new programs and community partnerships.
+Responsibilities: The primary responsibility is teaching.
+Additional responsibilities include advising nursing students, serving on School of Nursing and college committees, and collaborating to develop new programs and community partnerships.
 Promotion and tenure at the College is based on achievement across four broad categories: teaching, scholarship, profession-related activity, and service.

-The School of Nursing is the largest school at Roberts Wesleyan College.
-As a learning community grounded in the Christian faith and committed to excellence in nursing through innovative education, scholarship, and service, the School of Nursing serves 350+ nursing students in growing pre-licensure and post-licensure bachelor of nursing degree programs and a vibrant graduate program with nursing education and nursing leadership/administration tracks.
-The School of Nursing is excited about the opening of the Crothers Science and Nursing Center in August of 2015 with state of the art Simulation and Practice Lab facilities and newly renovated classroom space with excellent teaching technology.
+School of Nursing: The School of Nursing has the largest undergraduate program at Roberts Wesleyan College.
+As a learning community grounded in the Christian faith and committed to excellence in nursing through innovative education, scholarship and service, the School of Nursing serves 350+ nursing students in growing pre-licensure and post-licensure bachelor of nursing degree programs and a vibrant graduate program with nursing education and nursing leadership/administration tracks.
+The School of Nursing is has a state of the art Simulation and Practice Lab facilities and newly renovated classroom space with excellent teaching technology.

-Employees of Roberts Wesleyan College must fully support the institution’s mission and values.
-Please review the RWC Mission Statement, Statement of Christian Vision, and Community Ethos Statement available on the college’s web site (below) prior to submitting an application and curriculum vita.
-Review of applications will begin immediately and continue until April 30, 2017 or until the position is filled.
+Application Process: Employees of Roberts Wesleyan College must fully support the institution’s mission and values.
+Please review the RWC Mission Statement, Statement of Christian Vision, and Community Ethos Statement available on the college’s website (below) prior to submitting an application and curriculum vita.
+Review of applications will begin immediately and continue until April 30, 2018 or until the position is filled.
 Applicants should e-mail or mail:

 - a letter of application, specifying areas of teaching and research interest and practice experiences,